 President Ho Chi Minh Mausoleum

 This is where rallies and major historical celebrations of the country often take place.
-Through many historical ups and downs, Ba Dinh Square has become the pride of the people of the capital, a destination that every tourist wants to visit.
+Through many historical ups and downs, Ba Dinh Square has become the pride of the capital’s people, a destination every tourist wants to visit.

 Presidential Palace